isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 Skipping DDNS Updates
 ~~~~~~~~~~~~~~~~~~~~~

-The ddns-tuning library also provides the ability to skip DDNS updates on a per
+The ``ddns-tuning`` library also provides the ability to skip DDNS updates on a
-client basis.
-The library recognizes a special client class, "SKIP_DDNS".
-When a
+per-client basis.
+The library recognizes a special client class, "SKIP_DDNS"; when a
-client is matched to this class, kea servers (kea-dhcp4 and kea-dhcp6) will not
+client is matched to this class, the Kea servers (``kea-dhcp4`` and ``kea-dhcp6``) do not
-send DDNS update requests (NCRs) to kea-dhcp-ddns.
-A common use-case would be
+send DDNS update requests (NCRs) to ``kea-dhcp-ddns``.
+A common use case would be
 to skip DDNS updates for fixed-address host reservations.
 This is done easily by
 simply assigning the class to the host reservation as shown below:

 .. code-block:: javascript